sphinx-doc/sphinx/doc/domains.rst

 Namespacing
 ~~~~~~~~~~~~~~~~~

+Declarations in the C++ doamin are as default placed in global scope.
+The current scope can be changed using three namespace directives.
+They manage a stack declarations where ``cpp:namespace`` resets the stack and
+changes a given scope.
+The ``cpp:namespace-push`` directive changes the scope to a given inner scope
+of the current one.
+The ``cpp:namespace-pop`` directive undos the most recent ``cpp:namespace-push``
+directive.

 .. rst:directive:: .. cpp:namespace:: scope specification

-   Declarations in the C++ doamin are as default placed in global scope.
-   The ``namespace`` directive changes the current scope for the subsequent objects.
+   Changes the current scope for the subsequent objects to the given scope,
+   and resets the namespace directive stack.
    Note that the namespace does not need to correspond to C++ namespaces,
    but can end in names of classes, e.g.,::